dosimont/lpaggreg/README.md

 __License__

 This library is a C++ implementation of an algorithm designed by Robin Lamarche-Perrin.
-This algorithm allows to aggregate sets of scalar or vector data, according aggregation gain & information loss ratio parameter.
+This algorithm enables to aggregate sets of scalar or vector data, according an ggregation gain & information loss ratio parameter.
 More information in "R. Lamarche-Perrin & al. - The Best-partitions Problem:
 How to Build Meaningful Aggregations? in ..."